mohammedhachoud/Spiridon/README.md

 # Spiridon

 This project implements Graph Neural Network (RGCN) and Multi-Layer Perceptron (MLP) models for tasks related to a ceramic ontology dataset.
 It includes:
-1.  **Link Prediction:** Predicting the root category a ceramic object belongs to.
-(Not Complete)
-2.  **Node Classification:** Classifying ceramic objects into their root categories using GNNs + MLP.
+1.  **Node Classification:** Classifying ceramic objects into their root categories using GNNs + MLP.
-3.  **MLP Classification:** Classifying ceramic objects into their root categories using an MLP.
+2.  **MLP Classification:** Classifying ceramic objects into their root categories using an MLP.

 ## Setup Instructions